NixOS/nix/doc/manual/source/store/drv.md

 In the common case the inputs to store objects are either:

- - constant deriving paths for content-addressed source objects, which are "initial inputs" rather than the outputs of some other derivation (except in the case of bootstrap binaries).
+ - constant deriving paths for content-addressed source objects, which are "initial inputs" rather than the outputs of some other derivation

  - the outputs of other derivations abiding by this same invariant.